MayaShenHongyu/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+### Feedback
+Right now my device is basically a counter that counts the healthy days users had.
+I wanted to make it more "clockwise", to somehow connect the idea with the flow of time and to give positive feedback to So I asked the people I sit with on Thursday and got the following feedback:
+- I could draw a piechart-like clock and evenly separate it into seven pieces.
+Each time the user eats healthy, a piece gets light up.
+(The idea originates from the Apple watch.)
+- I could grow a plant.
+Each time the user eats healthy, the plant grows up a little